kent-map/time-walk/_posts/2026-04-03-project-is-born.md

 ---
 title: A Germ of an idea.
-description: A visit to Broadstairs inspires project.
+description: A visit to Broadstairs inspires the project.
 author: Prof. Carolyn Oulton
 date: 2026-04-08
 categories: [ Broadstairs ]